-The continued growth of rail usage has led to an urgent need to improve services further and SERUG was formed in 2016 to lobby for these improvements.
+Even after covid, with greater leisure travel, rail usage has led to an urgent need to improve services further and SERUG was formed in 2016 to lobby for these improvements.
+There is a critical requirement to improve timekeeping because one delay on the single track, means no trains can pass each other.
+Delays get worse.

-The western part of the line has seen a huge increase in usage by commuters between Axminster and Exeter.
+The Exeter end of the line has seen a huge increase in usage by commuters from Axminster and Honiton.
 It is not possible to run more morning commuter services without additional track capacity.
 Additionally, the section from Yeovil to Exeter is also used as a diversionary route when the Great Western Line west of Taunton is closed.
 Capacity west of Yeovil is very restricted and insufficient to cope with even the basic timetable when diversions are in operation.
+Investment is required.

 We wish to work with train operators and other rail-focused organisations to promote the line and its journey opportunities, but we remain firmly independent.
 We receive no funding from any rail operator, train builder, Network Rail or other commercial organisation with a focus on railway operation.
 This is vital as our Proposals are long term.

-SERUG recognises that Covid-19 has changed many aspects of live and we have revised our priorities to support the rebuilding of rail services and the transition to a carbon-neutral economy.
+SERUG recognises that Covid-19 has changed many aspects of live and we have revised our priorities to support the infrastructure investment to improve on time running and resilience, and rebuilding of rail services and the transition to a carbon-neutral economy.

 At this time we are setting out our priorities as we recover from the pandemic: